mklan/jquery-focus-follow/README.md

-# jquery.focus-follower
+# jquery.focus-follow

 A responsive container that follows your focus, while hovering over your elements (for example your image gallery).

 ## Dependencies

-In order to use jquery.focus-follower you have to include the jQuery library.
+In order to use jquery.focus-follow you have to include the jQuery library.

 ## Installation